aya-94/weather-site/README.md

 # weather-site

-A JS project using HTML, CSS & JS.

-In this project I used API to receive weather data by location or a city written in input field.
+An assignment of a weather app using HTML, CSS, JS & API to retrieve data using either search field or location.

 Link to watch => https://aya-94.github.io/weather-site/